 An example UA: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_0) AppleWebKit/535.11 (KHTML, like Gecko) Chrome/17.0.963.56 Safari/535.11

 Sometimes website shows different pages or information to different browsers or different versions even if you enter the site with the same URL.
 Chances are the information that is compatible with one browser while the other browsers are blocked.
-Therefore, to make sure you can get into the right page, multiple browsers and versions would be required.
+Therefore, to make sure you can get to the right page, multiple browsers and versions would be required.

 Switch between different UA’s to avoid getting blocked

 Change UA information until you find the right one.
-Some sensitive websites which apply complex anti-scraping techniques may even block the access if using the same UA for a long time.
+Some sensitive websites which apply complex anti-scraping techniques may even block access if using the same UA for a long time.
 In this case, you would need to change the UA information periodically.

-So how could you know whether a website applies AJAX?
+How could you know whether a website applies AJAX?